 How to Nominate a Distinguished Naturalist

-Distinguished Naturalists are selected by the RINHS Board of Directors.
-To nominate someone, send a letter or email to the RINHS office marked “Attention: DNA” or contact a member of the Board of Directors.
+Distinguished Naturalists are selected by the Natural History Survey Board of Directors.
+To nominate someone, send a letter or email to the Survey office marked “Attention: DNA” or contact a member of the Board of Directors.
 In your correspondence please describe the ways in which your nominee excelled in one or more of the three criteria described above.
 Please include as much specific detail as possible, as we may not be personally familiar with your nominee’s work.
 Decisions are made in the spring and announced during the annual Natural History Week Celebration.
 However, nominations may be made at any time.

 Past, unsuccessful nominations are kept and reconsidered every year, so if you’ve nominated someone in the past who did not win, you are not required to re-nominate them.
 You may wish to provide additional information on your nominee if you feel it would strengthen the nomination.